#

 Shopify’s apps let users manage products, process orders, run marketing campaigns, and connect with customers on the go.

-WordPress users can download the WooCommerce plug-in to create products, manage orders, print labels, and track statistics.
+On the other hand, WordPress users can download the WooCommerce plug-in to create products, manage orders, print labels, and track statistics.

 mobile shopping